Tech Content

 However, there are multiple factors that can influence what languages will work well for your project, such as those with a bigger choice of libraries and tools, proven reliability, or a greater number of developers on the market.

-The following languages are some of the most in-demand and commonly used on our projects for various reasons, such as their versatility or robustness, or simply due to client preference, sorted based on their popularity according to Stack Overflow’s 2022 Survey1:
+The following languages are some of the most in-demand and commonly used on our projects for various reasons, such as their versatility or robustness, or simply due to client preference, sorted based on their popularity according to RedMonk's and Github's 2024 programmer surveys:

 Python

-Python is a popular programming language that has been used by many major tech companies.
+Python is an extremely popular programming language that many major tech companies have used or are using.
 It is a versatile language that can be used for a variety of tasks, including web development, artificial intelligence, and data analysis.
 Python is known for its simplicity and has a large library of modules that make it useful in industries such as finance and web development.
 As a result, Python developers are in high demand.

 Java